Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Metabolism is the system that controls how your body uses energy.

-Your metabolism depends on:
+Your metabolism depends on several factors:

--
+- age

-muscle mass
+- muscle mass

--
+- hormones

-activity level
+- activity level

-sleep quality
+- sleep quality

 Fat Loss Nutrition (The Most Important Factor)